 UALR is also home to the Zeta chapter of Alpha Epsilon Lambda, The Academic Excellence and Leadership Honor Society of Graduate and Professional School Students.
 Students are nominated on the basis of proven graduate-level leadership and an academic record placing them in the top 35% of their class, among other qualifications.
 For more information please contact the GSA.
 Visit the Alpha Epsilon Lambda website here.

 For a full list of campus organizations, visit the Campus Life website.

 Theses and Dissertations

-Most programs require a thesis or dissertation for completion.
-The format and design of these final projects must be standard across campus.
+Many programs require a thesis or dissertation for completion.
+The Graduate School has mandatory format regulations for all theses and dissertations.
 See basic information about the regulations here, and the full guidelines here.

-You must apply for graduation prior to the deadline for the term in which you will complete your program requirements.
+You must apply for graduation by the deadline for the term in which you will complete your program requirements.
 If you do not apply for graduate by the proper deadline, you will not be permitted to graduate that semester.
-Conversely, if you apply for graduation for a certain semester but do not complete your program requirements that semester, you will not be penalized, but you must apply for graduate again for the correct semester.
+Additionally, if you apply for graduation for a certain semester but do not complete your program requirements that semester, you will not be penalized, but you must apply for graduate again for the correct semester.

-Anyone wishing to park on campus must register with Campus Safety and acquire a parking permit.
+Anyone wishing to park on campus must register his/her vehicle with Campus Safety and acquire a parking permit.
 Your first parking permit is free and will allow you to park in certain open lots on campus.
 Visit the Campus Safety website for full parking details, including lot rules and safety information.